vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:4fc7e638f8
 ## WHERE IN

-Well done!

 As you've seen, `WHERE` is very useful for filtering results.
 However, if you want to filter based on many conditions, `WHERE` can get unwieldy.
 For example:

 ```
 SELECT name
 FROM kids
 WHERE age = 2
 OR age = 4
 OR age = 6
 OR age = 8
 OR age = 10;
 ```

 Enter the `IN` operator!
-The `IN` operator allows you to specify multiple values in a `WHERE` clause.

-Basically, `IN` makes it easier and quicker to specify multiple `OR` conditions!
+The `IN` operator allows you to specify multiple values in a `WHERE` clause, making it easier and quicker to specify multiple `OR` conditions!
 Neat, right?

 So, the above example would become simply: